-In the first type of meditation, the intellect is predominantly brought into play and it might be called 'discriminative meditation.
+In the first type of meditation, the intellect is predominantly brought into play and it might be called 'discriminative meditation'.
 In the second type of meditation, the heart is predominantly brought into play and it might be called the 'meditation of the heart'.
-In the third type of meditation, the active nature of m an is predominantly brought into play and it might be called 'the meditation of action'.
-Discriminative meditation is represented by the intellectual assertion of a formula like "I am not my body (gross, subtle or mental), but the Infinite".
-The meditation of the heart is represented by a steady and unhampered flow of love from the aspirant to the Master as the Divine Beloved.
-The meditation of action is represented by an unreserved dedication of one's life to the selfless service of the Master and humanity.
+In the third type of meditation, the active nature of man is predominantly brought into play and it might be called 'the meditation of action.'
+Discriminative meditation is represented by the intellectual assertion of a formula like 'I am not my body (gross, subtle or mental), but the Infinite'; the meditation of the heart is represented by a steady and unhampered flow of love from the aspirant to the Master as the Divine Beloved; and, the meditation of action is represented by an unreserved dedication of one's life to the self-less service of the Master and humanity.

-THE TABLE OF GENERAL CLASSIFICATION OF THE FORMS OF MEDITATION i General meditation or the assimilation of Divine Truths.

-A THE VARIED FORMS OF 'MEDITATION'

-BEFORE A PERSON BECOMES AN

-ASPIRANT

-- 1 Philosophical thinking.

-- 2 Hearing a discourse from the Masters.

-- 3 Reading the written expositions of the Masters.

-B FORMS

-OF THE

-MEDITATION OF

-THE ASPIRANT.

-- ii Specialized meditation which selects some definite items of experience. - 1 Meditation concerned with the objects of experience. - 2 Meditation concerned with the subject of experience. - 3 Meditation concerned with mental operations.
+incultation.
+A THE VARIED FORMS OF 'MEDITATION' BEFORE A PERSON BECOMES AN ASPIRANT (Sadhaka). В FORMS OF THE MEDITA- TION OF THE AS- PIRANT. i Ganeral medi- tation or the assimilation of the Divine Iruths.
+Specialised me- ditation which selects some definite items of experience.
+Philosophical thinking.
+Hearing a discourse from the Masters.
+Reading the written expositions of the Masters.
+Meditation concerned with the objects of experience.
+Meditation concerned with the subject of experience.
+Meditation concerned with mental operations.
+C SAHAJ SAMADHI OR THE MEDITATION OF THOSE WHO ARE SPIRITUALLY PERFECT (Siddha).
+1 Nirvana or Absorption 2 Nirvikalpa Samadhi or Divinity in expression.

-C

-SAHAJ SAMADHI OR THE

-MEDITATION OF THOSE WHO

-ARE SPIRITUALLY PERFECT

-(Siddha).

-- 1 Nirvana or Absorption - 2 Nirvikalpa Samadhi or Divinity in expression.

-THE TABLE OF ENUMERATIVE CLASSIFICATION OF THE FORMS OF SPECIALIZED MEDITATION
+The Table of General Classification of the Types of Meditation.

-Α Meditation concerned with the objects of experience.
-1 Meditation on the Divine Qualities of the Master.
+Specialised Meditation. antonio frinte desense e a pre 1 Meditation on the Di- vine Qualities of the Master.
+FORMS OF Meditation con- cerned with the objects of expe- rience.
 2 Concentration on the Form of the Master.
+PERSONAL MEDITA- TION.
 3 The Meditation of the Heart.
-FORMS OF PERSONAL MEDITA- TION.
-4 The Meditation of Action.
-5 Meditation regarding the numerous forms of manifested life.
-6 Meditation regarding one's own bodies.
-7 Meditation on the Formless and Infinite aspect of God.
-FORMS OF IMPERSONAL В Meditation concerned with the subject of experience.
+1101.
+A 4 The Meditation of Action. and and an and an 2 11 5 Meditation regarding the numerous forms of manifested life.
+10 mil 6 Meditation regarding one's own bodies.
+200 P and dat in bright menogent andere Manual licenter 7 Meditation on the Formless and Infinite aspect of God.
+FORMS OF IMPER- B Meditation con- cerned with the subject of expe- rience.
 8 Quest for the Agent of Action.
-9 Considering oneself as the witness. С Meditation concerned with mental operations 10 Writing down thoughts.
-11 Watching mental operations.
-12 Making the mind blank.
+SONAL ME- DITATION. .
+9 Considering oneself as the witness.
+C Meditation con- cerned with mental opera- tions.
+Writing down thoughts and the property of 111 Watching mental ope- rations.
+1 12 Making the mind blank.